FlorianMichael/Classic4J/README.md

 # Classic4J
 Java implementation of the ClassiCube and BetaCraft protocol

-This project is based on [ViaFabricPlus PR No. 31](https://github.com/FlorianMichael/ViaFabricPlus/pull/31) and [BetacraftServerListParser](https://github.com/allinkdev/BetacraftServerListParser) <br>
-Huge thanks to [Allink](https://github.com/allinkdev) for contributing!

 ## Contact
 If you encounter any issues, please report them on the [issue tracker](https://github.com/FlorianMichael/Classic4J/issues).